mpampuch/nextflow-notes/README.md

 For more information, see [here](https://training.nextflow.io/basic_training/channels/#channel-types).

+> [!NOTE]
-**Note:** If two different processes require the same input, the channel is automatically duplicated if you provide it as input for multiple processes.
+> If two different processes require the same input, the channel is automatically duplicated if you provide it as input for multiple processes.
 This is a new feature of the DSL2 language update.
 Earlier you indeed had to manually duplicate the queue channel in such cases.
 The distinction between value and queue channels now is mostly relevant for processes with multiple input channels.

 ## Single Value Coersion to Value Channels